UX/UI

 I performed competitor analyses looking at Pinterest, NYT Cooking, Yummly, and HelloFresh; these are comparable services users mentioned during user interviews.
 I performed a task analysis, which compared how a user may complete looking through potential meal preparations vs. my proposed solution.
 Based on competitor analysis and task analysis, I could pivot to creating a solution that prioritized Elliott's existing time & ingredient constraints.
 Ultimately, I wanted to meet Elliott where they were, not create something aspirational and ultimately unsustainable.
 The expectation was to develop a tool to augment their existing schedule and behaviors.

 Based on my competitor and task analyses, I created a user flow that would allow me to work through the user’s perspective so that I can better understand the screens and components that best suit a user’s decisions as well as figuring out where decisions/option points sit in their experience.
 With feedback from my instructor and low fidelity wireframes user testing, I updated the flow to accommodate better how users might use the application.
 Following usability testing on the mid-fidelity prototype, I was able to develop the prototype further.
-Include more specific language around ingredients and add specific time language rather than analog clocks.
+Include more specific language around ingredients and add specific time language rather than analog clocks

 Other Projects